 Then proceed with painting the rest of your watercolor composition.

 Use 140 lb cold press archival 100% cotton rag watercolor paper.
 It is advisable to stretch the watercolor paper first to prevent it from buckling if you plan to cover the paper with a wet-on-wet variegated wash.
 To avoid stretching the paper, I recommend using a watercolor paper block.
-To learn my process and see painting demos, I invite you to signup for my Watercolor Mini-Course.
-And, join my email list to help improve your painting skills.
-You can view my artwork on Instagram @vanissajames or by visiting my gallery website: Vanissa James Fine Art.
+To learn my process and improve your painting skills follow me on Instagram @vanissajames and visit my website: Vanissa James Fine Art.